Learner drivers who are not in GDL will be issued an Authorized Instruction licence (Stage A). This includes:

 - 7-day driver’s licence suspension for a first occurrence with a person under the age of 16 in the vehicle

 A driver who receives a Tiered Administrative Licence Suspension will move down the Driver Safety Rating (DSR) scale five levels and may also be subject to a Driver Improvement and Control intervention.
-This could result in a show cause hearing, at which time a further driver’s licence suspension would be considered.
+This could range from a warning letter to a further driver’s licence suspension.
 They would also be required to pay a driver’s licence reinstatement charge.

 Drivers receiving two or more tiered suspensions within a 10-year period are also required to complete an Impaired Driver Assessment at the Addictions Foundation of Manitoba (AFM) at their own expense.